Upholding Ethical Practices Across the Global Supply Chain

 • Notify STATS ChipPAC immediately.

-• Complete corrective actions before continuing supply, ensuring compliance with conflict-free requirements.
+• Complete corrective actions before resuming supply